ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 To utilize this software effectively, please follow these steps:

 **1.** The input for the image should be a segmented dry-scan image (which can be in raw, raw.gz, or TIF format).
-It must be an 8-bit image, where zero represents pores, one represents the rest of the rock, and the image border.
+It must be an 8-bit image, where zero represents pores, one represents the rest.

 **2.** Once you have selected the dry-scan image, you will be prompted to enter image details, including size (Nx * Ny * Nz) and voxel size.
 The code will automatically insert the image size and voxel size into the MHD file based on the information you provide.